 They vow to remember Jesus’ humility, kindness, and forgiving nature.
 As such, they vow to live by these principles.
 They vow to remember that God does not bring forth challenges He does not believe they can overcome.

 Every person is different; thus, every relationship is also different.
-Some couples may feel awkward or uncomfortable about washing their feet at their wedding.
+Some couples may feel awkward or uncomfortable about washing their feet at their wedding; one bride might not like the idea of washing his husband’s feet at their wedding.
 Oppositely, some couples may feel as if this ceremony perfectly encapsulates their values, vows, and priorities.

 To see which type of couple you are, discuss the ceremony with your partner.
 Through an open and honest conversation, you will determine if the foot washing ceremony is for you.